remix-run/remix/docs/guides/migrating-cra.md

 If you never set up a server for your app, that'll be our first step.
 Otherwise, keep reading until we talk about the Remix request handler!

 ### Building an Express server

+TODO: Mention our Express server template at the end

 <docs-info>